mseminatore/TeslaJS/README.md

-stopChargeAsync() | terminates a charging session openChargePortAsync() | opens the charge port openTrunkAsync() | open the trunk or frunk remoteStartAsync() | enables remote starting of the car resetValetPinAsync() | reset the valet pin setChargeLimitAsync() | sets the charge limit to a specific amount
+stopChargeAsync() | terminates a charging session openChargePortAsync() | opens the charge port openTrunkAsync() | open the trunk or frunk refreshTokenAsync() | retrieve new OAuth token from refresh token remoteStartAsync() | enables remote starting of the car resetValetPinAsync() | reset the valet pin setChargeLimitAsync() | sets the charge limit to a specific amount